gist-ailab/MART/README.md

 ## 🤗 Acknowledgement
 * The part of the code about the feature initialization is adapted from ([GroupNet](https://github.com/MediaBrain-SJTU/GroupNet)).
 * Thanks for sharing the preprocessed NBA dataset and dataloader ([LED](https://github.com/MediaBrain-SJTU/LED)).
-* Thanks for sharing the ETH-UCY dataloader ([SGCN](https://github.com/shuaishiliu/SGCN/blob/43fe262cba44d33d98163c0c4b9dfbaf6517a646/utils.py))
+* Thanks for sharing the ETH-UCY dataloader ([SGCN](https://github.com/shuaishiliu/SGCN/blob/43fe262cba44d33d98163c0c4b9dfbaf6517a646/utils.py)).
-* Thanks for sharing the training code of ETH-UCY ([NPSN](https://github.com/InhwanBae/NPSN.git))
+* Thanks for sharing the training code of ETH-UCY ([NPSN](https://github.com/InhwanBae/NPSN.git)).
+* Thanks for sharing the preprocessed SDD dataset ([PECNet](https://github.com/HarshayuGirase/Human-Path-Prediction)).
 * Thanks for providing the code of the Relational Transformer ([RT](https://github.com/CameronDiao/relational-transformer)).
 We implemented the RT from ```jax``` to ```pytorch```.